mitranim/js/doc/readme.md

 * Written carefully and with benchmarks.
 * Balances optimization and code compactness.
-* Avoids ludicrous inefficiencies.
+* Tries to avoid ludicrous inefficiencies.
-* Benchmarked only in V8 for now (engine used in Deno / Node / Chrome).
+* Benchmarked only in V8 for now.
+(Engine used in Deno / Node / Chrome.)

 ## License